Exploring Frank Lloyd Wright: The Pioneer of Modern and Organic Architecture — History of Art #8

 Notable examples include the architect's own home at Taliesin in Scottville, Arizona (rebuilt for the third time in 1932, after previous structures were destroyed by fires in 1914 and 1925), the first Herbert and Katherine Jacobs House completed in 1936, and the Roland Reisley House in Usonia Historic District, built in 1951.

-Frank Lloyd Wight, Herbert and Katherine Jacobs House, 1936
+Frank Lloyd Wright, Herbert and Katherine Jacobs House, 1936.
+Photo by James Steakley via Wikimedia Commons, CC BY-SA 3.0.

 The Jacobs House emerged from an intriguing challenge presented to Wright by his acquaintance, Herbert Jacobs.
 The challenge was straightforward yet ambitious: to design and build a house for just $5,000 (approximately $110,000 in 2024).